Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Focus Lever Setting

 ON.
 Enable that focus joystick for cameras that have it.
+If you don’t have ON here, you’ll instead likely have:

 Function (Fn)/AE-L/AF-L Setting

-I’m not going to assume to know how you want all of your buttons programmed.
+I won’t assume to know how you want all of your buttons programmed.
 But I do have some recommendations for Fujifilm travel settings you should have quick access to.
 These are listed in order of what I’d give priority to.
 Program them how you wish.

 - AWB Lock Only: When using Auto White Balance, “lock it in” when it looks right for more consistent colors.